judeleonard/Hamoye_Project/Stage-Three/Readme.md

 ## Data Set Description
  Our data is composed of 10,000 rows and 14 columns,which comprises of;
 #### tau1-tau4:
-The reaction time of each network participate.
+The reaction time of each network participant.
 #### p1-p4:
 Nominal power produced either positive or negative consumed by each network participant.
 #### g1-g4: